mysterious-coding/base_entranced/README.md

 # base_entranced

+by duo and exar

-a fork of sil's base_enhanced server mod
+a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) server mod

 This mod is based on base_enhanced with some extra features